justinbangerter/placeholder.js/README.md

 placeholder.js
 ==============

-An extremely lightweight plugin that writes placeholder text into text fields
+An extremely lightweight plugin that writes placeholder text into text fields.

+This plugin detects support for placeholder text in a browser and automatically disables itself if already supported.

 It requires either [jQuery](http://jquery.com/) or [Zepto](http://zeptojs.com/)
 and has a soft dependency on [css.js](https://github.com/justinbangerter/css.js)